Annotation in Cosys-AirSim

 Texture = 2

-The Default setting applies to all types and is what happens when no tag is set for na actor/component.
-When set to false, the mesh will not be rendered in the annotation layer.
 When set to true, the mesh will be rendered in the annotation layer with the default value of the layer.

-The ViewDistance setting applies to all types and allows you to set the maximum distance in meters at which the annotation layer is rendered.
-This only applies to the camera sensor output as for LiDAR you can set the maximum range distance of the sensor differently.
-This value is by default set to -1 which means infinite draw distance.
+setting applies to all types and allows you to set the maximum distance in meters at which the annotation layer is rendered.

 Type 1: RGB

-When Default is set to 1, all objects without a tag for this layer will be rendered in black.
+is set to 1, all objects without a tag for this layer will be rendered in black.

 The instance segmentation API function to get the colormap also applies to the RGB index mode.
 For example in Python you can use: